antoniosehk/antoniosehk.github.io/README.md

 3. **Sze-To, A.**, Tizhoosh, H. R., & Wong, A. K. (2016).
 Binary Codes for Tagging X-Ray Images via Deep De-Noising Autoencoders.
 In Neural Networks (IJCNN), 2016 International Joint Conference on.
 IEEE.
 Paper.

 4. **Sze-To, A.**, Fung, S., Lee, E. S. A., & Wong, A. K. (2015, November).
 Predicting Protein-protein interaction using co-occurring Aligned Pattern Clusters.
 In Bioinformatics and Biomedicine (BIBM), 2015 IEEE International Conference on (pp. 55-60).
 IEEE.
 Accepted Rate: 19%.
 Paper.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/antoniosehk/antoniosehk.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact